 6. Protect Your Incisions & Scars

-• Keep incisions clean and dry to prevent infection.
+• Keep incisions clean and dry at all times to prevent infection.

-• Avoid sun exposure—UV rays can darken scars.
+• Also, avoid sun exposure because UV rays can darken scars.

-• Use silicone scar sheets or creams for better healing.
+• Finally, use silicone scar sheets or creams to promote better healing.

 7. Listen to Your Body

-• If you experience unusual pain, excessive swelling, or signs of infection, contact your surgeon immediately.
+• Should you experience unusual pain, excessive swelling, or any signs of infection, contact your surgeon immediately.